-In February of 2007 Prof. Bird published the landmark paper in Science establishing the principle of reversibility of Rett symptoms in mice, providing the proof-of principle which suggests reversal may be possible in humans.
+In February of 2007 Dr. Bird published the landmark paper in Science establishing the principle of reversibility of Rett symptoms in mice, providing the proof-of principle which suggests reversal may be possible in humans.

-In March 2011 Prof. Bird was awarded a Gairdner Foundation prize, one of the most prestigious medical honors in the world, for his discoveries in the field of DNA methylation and its role in gene expression.
+In March 2011 Dr. Bird was awarded a Gairdner Foundation prize, one of the most prestigious medical honors in the world, for his discoveries in the field of DNA methylation and its role in gene expression.
 In 2014 he received the BBVA Foundation Frontiers of Knowledge Prize in Biomedicine.

 In 2014 Professor Bird received a Knighthood for his services to science.
 He was elected to the National Academy of Sciences in 2016.